 Social Insurance Fund for Self-Employed Persons

-Anyone starting up as a self-employed person in Belgium is legally required to make arrangements to pay in the social security contributions that will entitle him or her to social benefits in the future and this must come into effect on the start date of the planned self-employed activity.
-To do this you will have to join a social insurance fund.
+Anyone starting up as a self-employed person in Belgium is legally required to get an enterprise number.
+An enterprise counter will assist you.
+On top of the enterprise number, you have to make arrangements to pay in the social security contributions that will entitle him or her to social benefits in the future and this must come into effect on the start date of the planned self-employed activity.
+To do this you will have to join a social insurance fund in one of the two types:

 As a non-Belgian national, it may be that these social security payments have to be made in your home country, rather than in Belgium.
 Whether this applies in your particular case depends on several factors and this needs to be investigated.
 The social insurance fund will prepare a file, containing all the relevant information and submit this to the public authorities.